 "That's not what I meant."

-"Forget I said anything, ok?"
-Damn, she thought, when would she learn to think before she spoke?
+"Forget I said anything, okay?"
+Damn it—when would she learn to think before she spoke?

 "No way, Dawn.
 You can't tell me something like that and expect me to forget it."
 He seemed lost in thought for a moment, his face tightening.
 "Is Giles out of his mind?"